-To address the foregoing matters that may raise doubt on the Company's ability to continue as a going concern, management is banking on new petroleum and gas and service contracts to increase profitability.
+To address the foregoing matters that may raise doubt on the Company's ability to continue as a going concern, the shareholders of the Company have committed in principle to provide full financial support to the Company to sustain its operations, meet the working capital requirements and settle obligations as they fall due.
+The management is banking on new petroleum and gas and service contracts to increase profitability.
 The Company is also looking to explore areas adjacent to the Libertad Field in northern Cebu that is producing marginally.

-The Company submitted three applications to the Department of Energy (DOE) last April 2012.
-FPI bids for the 640,000-hectare Area 10 in East Palawan, 600,000-hectare Area 11 in Cotabato and 482,000-hectare Area 15 in Sulu Sea, all applications were accepted by the DOE.
-While waiting for the results, the Company will do the following for the next twelve (12) months:
+Last April 2012, the Company submitted three applications to the Department of Energy (DOE) 4th Philippine Energy Contracting Round (PECR 4).
+The Company bids for the 640,000-hectare Area 10 in East Palawan, 600,000-hectare Area 11 in Cotabato and 482,000-hectare Area 15 in Sulu Sea, all applications were accepted by the DOE.
+If awarded with at least one area, Company resources and time will be devoted to that particular area.